captncraig/ghauth/README.md

 	// register oauth routes
 	auth.RegisterRoutes("/login", "/oauth", "/logout", r)
-	r.Use(auth.AuthCheck())
+	// add the token reading middleware to all requests. r.Use(auth.AuthCheck())
 	// all unauthorized routes can go here.
 Will still have user populated if logged in r.GET("/", home)